Declare LLM Usage and Role

 Recommendations

 When conducting any kind of empirical study involving LLMs, researchers must clearly declare that an LLM was used (see Scope for what we consider relevant research support).
 This should be done in a suitable section of the paper, for example, in the introduction or research methods section; Cheng, Calhoun, and Reedy (2025) argue specifically for the methods section, since acknowledgments are easily missed at the end of a paper.
-For authoring scientific articles, this transparency is, for example, required by the ACM Policy on Authorship: “The use of generative AI tools and technologies to create content is permitted but must be fully disclosed in the Work” (Association for Computing Machinery 2023).
+The ACM Policy on Authorship requires authors to describe in the methods section any use of AI in the research itself (Association for Computing Machinery 2026).

 Beyond generic declarations, researchers should report the exact purpose of using an LLM in a study, the tasks it was used to automate, and the expected benefits in the paper.
 A sufficient declaration specifies not only that an LLM was used, but also which LLM (name and version), how it was used (e.g., as an annotator, code generator, or judge), and where in the research process it was employed (e.g., data collection, analysis, or synthesis).

 When the LLM is central to the study (e.g., as the main tool being evaluated or as a core component of the research method), the declaration should be prominent and detailed, appearing in the methodology section with cross-references to the specific guidelines that apply (e.g., Sections Version and Configuration, System and Prompt Design, and Session Traces).
-When the LLM’s role is more tangential (e.g., used for a single preprocessing step), a brief but explicit statement in the methodology or acknowledgments section is sufficient.
+When the LLM’s role is more tangential (e.g., used for a single preprocessing step), a brief but explicit statement in the methodology section is sufficient.
 When a study assigns multiple distinct roles to LLMs (e.g., one model generates evaluation data while another scores outputs), each role should be declared separately.
 In each case, the disclosure must be specific enough for readers to assess how the LLM’s involvement may affect the study’s validity and reproducibility.

 Examples